 Contouring- Characteristics and uses of Contours, methods of contour surveying.

-Areas and volumes - Determination of areas for regular and irregular boundary, Determination of volume of earth work for level section, volume of borrow pits, capacity of reservoirs.
+Areas - Determination of areas consisting of irregular boundary and regular boundary.

+Volumes - Determination of volume of earth work in cutting and embankments for level section, volume of borrow pits, capacity of reservoirs.
+UNIT - III